chicio/chicio.github.io/_posts/2017-12-08-react-native-multiple-instance-rctrootview.md

 }
 ```

 Now it is possible to modify the `MainViewController`.
-This controller will create a `ReactNativeBridge` with a
+This controller will create a single `ReactNativeBridge` with a
 single `RCTBridge` instance.
 This instance will be passed to the two `ReactViewController`.
 So they will basically
 share the same bridge instance.